hashicorp/field-workshops-terraform/docs/slides/aws/terraform-oss/index.md

 <br><br>
 In this lab you'll learn how to set up your editor, use the Terraform command line tool, integrate with AWS, and do a few dry runs with different settings.

-Your instructor will provide the URL for the first lab environment.
+Your instructor will provide the URL for the lab environment.

+🛑 **STOP** after you complete the second quiz.
 ---
 name: chapter-2-review
 # 📝 Chapter 2 Review